DaniilGonoshilkin/UI_Strings_injector/README.md

 # UI Strings injector

-This script is used for auto-injection of product's UI strings into product's documentation.
+This script is used for auto-'injection' of product's UI strings into product's documentation.

+# General info

 When you have a task to localize both User Interface and Documentation for a particular application, you would eventually face the question: how to keep consistent translation between actual UI strings and their references in Documentation?
-There are diiferent ways to approach this problem, but from my experience working as a Localization Engineer, the best solution is to 'inject' the actual UI strings (from project's resource files) into Documentation files (in my case, Documentation is Online and represented as a number of HTML topics).
+There are diiferent ways to approach this problem, but from my experience working as a Localization Engineer, the best solution is to replace all instances of UI references in Documentation with a special placeholders (keys) and subsequently 'inject' the actual UI strings (from project's resource files) into Documentation files, replacing the above mentioned placeholders (in my case, Documentation is Online and represented as a number of HTML topics).

-# General info

 ## File types